ceyhunsen/ceyhunsen.github.io/_technical/2023-01-16-c-compiling-basics.md

 ---
 layout: technical
-title: C Compiling Basics For Those Who Feel Lost
+title: C Compiling Basics
-last_update: 08/02/23
-tags: C, build systems
+description: A basic introduction to compiling C programs
 ---

 Note: This writing is copied from my blog and it's not in the best format tbh.
 It will be reformatted soon.